GTInventory/IMS-backend/README.md

 Now you should be able to run ```tsc -w``` to regenerate the JS files in ```build/```.
 The ```.ts``` files are transpiled to JavaScript in ```build/``.

 Use ```npm start``` to start running ```build/index.js```.

+Note: the backend expects a PostgreSQL database connection URL to be present in the ```DATABASE_URL``` environment variable in order to establish a connection.